Northern Colorado Regional Airport

 “Who are you and what are you doing?” she asked.

 I explained and she told me to stop immediately.
 Puzzled I returned to the avionics shop where the owner had told me to proceed with camera installation.
 It turns out he had given me instructions to do the installation before he got permission from the Jet Center for the work.
 That was not exactly what I wanted to hear.
 So I spent another day removing all the installed gear and leaving the cables in place in case approval came through.
-Nine years later it still hasn’t happened.
+Ten-plus years later, it still hasn’t happened.

 Helioza Photo Log by Ray N. Franklin is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.